CRIM 108 - Directed Policing

 Note: Be sure the forms you are submitting are for the proper upcoming academic Fall semester and year.

 Students generally enter the program their Junior year at Fresno State.
 The CRIM 108 program requires a two (2) year commitment, which encompasses both the student’s Junior and Senior years.
 Furthermore, students should be at least twenty (20) years of age at the time they start the program.
-Any exceptions to this age requirement must be approved by the course instructor.
+Any exceptions to this age and time requirement must be approved by the course instructor.
+Feel free to contact the course instructor with any specific questions you may have.

 A MESSAGE FROM THE PROFESSOR: